Follow TV Tropes

 • Raised as the Opposite Gender: He was forced to wear girl's clothes as a child, and didn't find out he was a boy until age 15.

 • Rhyming with Itself: One of the plays of Jára Cimrman Theatre in Prague contains a poem that is ALL this, containing "rhymes" like "Our old clock beats four o'clock".
 Jára Cimrman apparently believed that a rhyme must repeat the whole word in order to be considered perfect.
-The actors mention (with a straight face, as always) that it's still not a perfect solution, since the perfection of the rhyme is at the cost of "certain diminishment of the meaning".
+Though it is believed by many scholars that it's still not a perfect solution, since the perfection of the rhyme is at the cost of "certain diminishment of the meaning".

 Top